alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 their roots in “restorative justice,” a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders or wrongdoers.

-The 'restorative justice' term was coined in 1970 in the context of social work and justice systems, but the restorative practice has its roots in indigenous practices employed in cultures all over the world.
+The term restorative justice was coined in 1970 in the context of social work and justice systems, but the restorative practice has its roots in indigenous practices employed in cultures all over the world.